By Greg Illes

 Whether it’s peace or health or both, we all strive to keep those pesky bugs away from ourselves and our loved ones — but it’s not always an easy task.

 If you’re outdoors and want to stay there, you’ll probably want to use an insect repellent.
 Fortunately, today repellents can be found embedded in fabrics, and you can wear such clothing without having to soak your skin in DEET.
 For on-skin repellents, DEET is commonly acknowledged as the most effective; however, health concerns prompt some folks to seek out more “natural” deterrents.
+Find all types of bug repellents on Amazon.

 Frequently, it’s simplest just to hide out.
 Screened enclosures work (sometimes), and this includes the window screens on your RV.
 For the most persistent and tiniest of creatures, though, you might need to resort to camping tent-style screens (they’re made with a finer mesh), or even to overlaying your RV’s coarse screens with a layer of mosquito-proof material.
 There are also clothing-style screens, from mosquito hats up to full-body suits, if you want to be sheltered but still move around in the outdoors.